cOdeShagHennessy/microchasm/microstack/README.md

 Define stack topology of microservices architecture for message queueing exchanges, queues, etc. in terms of a collection of nanostacks.

 >## Nanostack
  A nanostack is a collection of domain, workflow, or interaction specific properties to configure topology, e.g. a particular RabbitMQ server and the set of exchanges and queues defining a problem domain.
-A collection of nanostacks is a stack.
+A collection of nanostacks is a microstack.

 A nanostack: